Stocks and the stock market

 Stock signifies ownership in a corporation.
 Many companies issue stock, also known as equity, to raise money for expansion, equipment upgrades or other costly developments.

 By purchasing stock, you are actually paying for a small percentage of everything the company owns.
-Generally, investors purchase stock to realize capital gains.
+Generally, investors purchase stock to attempt to realize capital gains.